olvap80/InstantRTOS/README.md

 # [InstantRTOS](https://github.com/olvap80/InstantRTOS) simple lightweight RTOS + utility for embedded platforms
-Header-only, mimimalistic real time operating system, with fast and handy utility classes, without any dependencies.
+Header-only, minimalistic real time operating system, with fast and handy utility classes, without any dependencies.
+Easy to use, simpe and intiitive.
 Here word "Instant" stands to the ability for using InstantRTOS parts and patterns immediately (even if you have another RTOS runnung, you can run InstantRTOS from that RTOS))

 # Features